dCache/dcache-book2/cookbook-pool.md

 > **Warning**
 >
 > Be careful about renaming pools in the layout after users have already been writing to them.
-This can cause inconsistencies in other components of DCACHE, if they are relying on pool names to provide their functionality.
+This can cause inconsistencies in other components of dCache, if they are relying on pool names to provide their functionality.
 An example of such a component is the CHIMERA cache info.

 Start the domain running the pool: